 As you can see you can change any of the variables.
 The important thing is to try to do a bit more every week and not to rush it.
 Strength improves slowly over time.
 The progression will slower the older you are.

 Back extension is a great exercise you can do anywhere without equipment.
+It’s one of the best simple lower back exercises for seniors.
 It can be hard for some seniors with mobility issues and if you have a bit of belly.
-Try it for yourself, if it feels good it’s a very good exercise for strengthening the lower back:
+Try it for yourself, if it feels good it’s a very good exercise for strengthening the lower back.

 The upper back muscles are mainly responsible for pulling your arms down and back.
 That’s why variations of rows and pull downs are best exercises for the upper back.

 For elders it’s definitely the easiest to train the upper back at the gym with machines that use these muscles.
-The most important movements are the lat pull and the seated row.
+The most important movements are the lat pull and a row variation.

 The lat pull simulates the pull-up, which most seniors can’t perform.
 It allows you to adjust the weight according to your strength.

 The seated rows build horizontal strength in contrast to the lat pull.
 It’s important to have strong muscles in both directions to not develop imbalances.

 The kettle bell row is a great upper back movement you can do at home like the kettle bell deadlift.
 You might need a lighter kettle bell than you use for the deadlift, as the muscle of the upper back are much weaker than the legs and lower back.

 This can be done with dumbbells as well.
 If you decide to use the same kettle bell as with the deadlift, please be very careful.
 You can probably use it once you build strength but injury risk is high in the beginning.

 Here’s a great explanation by Greg Krayewski on YouTube (YouTube embed, content not created or owned by ElderStrength.com):